-Yes b) Does it recognize people living with HIV as key beneficiaries?
-Yes c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?
-Yes d) Does it recognize adolescent girls and young women as key beneficiaries?
+No b) Does it recognize people living with HIV as key beneficiaries?
+No c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?
+No ---- -- d) Does it recognize adolescent girls and young women as key beneficiaries?
 Yes e) Does it recognize people affected by HIV (children and families) as key beneficiaries?
-Yes f) Does it address the issue of unpaid care work in the context of HIV?
-Yes Do any of the following barriers limit access to social protection\ programmes in your country Social protection programmes do not include people living with HIV, key populations and/or people affected by HIVLack of information available on the programmesComplicated proceduresFear of stigma and discriminationLack of documentation that confers eligibility, such as national identity cards Ensure that at least 30% of all service delivery is community-led by 2020 Progress summary The majority of services targeting most at risk populations are community or NGO-led services in Montenegro.
+No f) Does it address the issue of unpaid care work in the context of HIV?
+No What barriers, if any, limit access to social protection programmes in your country?
+Social protection programmes do not include people living with HIV, key populations and/or people affected by HIVLack of information available on the programmesComplicated proceduresFear of stigma and discriminationLack of documentation that confers eligibility, such as national identity cards Community-led service delivery Ensure that at least 30%% of all service delivery is community-led by 2020 Progress summary The majority of services targeting most at risk populations are community or NGO-led services in Montenegro.
 They lack greater support from state and local authorities, causing brain-drain of trained and committed staff.
-Policy questions Does your country have a national policy promoting community delivery of antiretroviral therapy?
-No Are there any of the following safeguards in laws, regulations and policies that provide for the operation of CSOs/CBOs in your country?
+Policy questions (2017) Does your country have a national policy promoting community delivery of antiretroviral therapy?
+No What safeguards in laws, regulations and policies, if any, provide for the operation of CSOs/CBOs in your country?
 Registration of HIV CSOs is possible Registration of CSOs/CBOs working with key populations is possible HIV services can be provided by CSOs/CBOs Services to key populations can be provided by CSOs/CBOs Reporting requirements for CSOs/CBOs delivering HIV services are streamlined Number of condoms and lubricants distributed by NGOs in the previous year a) Male condoms:

-\ b) Female condoms:
+32997 b) Female condoms: